404jobsnotfound/404jobsnotfound.github.io/index.md

 ## Overview

 It's hard to find clubs on campus.
-Wouldn't be easier if it were all
+Wouldn't be easier if they were all in one place?
+[PROJECT NAME] solves this with a collection of clubs across [DEPARTMENTS].